Site icon Gutternaut

 Nextwavescene

 Marvel’s so famous, its cinematic universe decorates the globe.
 But what about comic books that don’t get into the limelight as much?
-Sure a few major players make appearances in comics, TV, etc. regularly but what about the times that people forget?
+Sure a few major players make appearances in comics, TV, and whatever.
+But what about the times that people forget?
 And that’s what this page is for, listing all of the Underrated Marvel Comics series.
 And I do mean all of them, not a top 10 list.
 This list reaches out to ever nook and cranny over the years in Marvel’s publications.

 See here for the other pages: